steveandroulakis/temporal-order-fulfill/README.md

 ### Scenarios

+See `demo` folder for different scenarios that will be live-coded into `workflows.ts`:

 1. Happy path (`demo/workflows1.ts`)
 2. API Downtime (uncomment inventory code)
 3. Invalid order troubleshooting, set cc expiry in `starter.ts` to `12/23`